One thing most* organising books tend to brush over is this – the less you have the easier it is to be organised.

 But it is much easier to do a life changing purge than to fiddle around the edges and then try to organise the remaining stuff into filing cabinets, bookshelves and cupboards.
 I know because I have tried both methods.

-- I wrote this blog post along time before Marie Kondo published her book The Life Changing Magic of Tidying Up.
+- I wrote this blog post before Marie Kondo published her book The Life Changing Magic of Tidying Up.